tekknolagi/isdt/assignments/02-cli-constructive.md

 If only it were that simple for your assignment.
 We'll get more into all this later in the term, but this program is not ideal: it builds `foo.c` and `rng.c` into `foo` every time `build.sh` is executed, even if `foo.c` and `rng.c` have not changed.
-Your program must instead only rebuild `foo` if any of its dependencies have changed.
+The script you submit, in contrast, must only rebuild `foo` if either of those dependencies have changed.
 In addition, your program must build intermediate object files for each C file.